tam17aki/music-esprit-python/README.md

 unitary_freqs = unitary_esprit_analyzer.frequencies
 ```

-(Note: The `...FB` classes for MUSIC and starndard ESPRIT are created within their respective modules by inheriting from the `ForwardBackwardMixin`.)
+(Note: The `...FB` classes for MUSIC and standard ESPRIT are created within their respective modules by inheriting from the `ForwardBackwardMixin`.)

 ## Project Structure